jellyfin/jellyfin.org/docs/general/server/media/external-files.md

 ## Naming

-Jellyfin will search for external files that exactly match the video filename.
+Jellyfin will search for external files that exactly match the video file name.
 They can optionally include a language which will only be used if the language cannot be determined from the file metadata.

-If multiple languages are defined within the filename the last one will be used and the others ignored.
+If multiple languages are defined within the file name, the last one will be used and the others ignored.

 ### Simple example